-&lt;sup>3 The Principles for Responsible Investment (PRI) is the world's leading advocate for responsible investment enabling investors to publicly demonstrate commitment to responsible investment with signatories committing to supporting the six principles for incorporating ESG issues into investment practice.
+&lt;sup>4 The UN-supported Principles for Responsible Investment (PRI) is the world's leading advocate for responsible investment enabling investors to publicly demonstrate commitment to responsible investment with signatories committing to supporting the six principles for incorporating ESG issues into investment practice.

-Corporate Governance & Voting Guidelines ('the Voting Guidelines').
+A proxy voting platform is used with proxy voting recommendations produced for all meetings voted managed by Robeco as the Voting & Engagement provider.
+Robeco's proxy voting advisor (Glass Lewis.
+Co) provides voting recommendations based upon Border to Coast's Corporate Governance & Voting Guidelines ('the Voting Guidelines').
 A Robeco team of dedicated voting analysts analyse the merit of each agenda item to ensure voting recommendations are aligned with the Voting Guidelines.
 Border to Coast's Investment Team receives notification of voting recommendations ahead of meetings which are assessed on a case-by-case basis by portfolio managers and responsible investment staff prior to votes being executed.
-A degree of flexibility will be required when interpreting the Voting Guidelines to reflect specific company and meeting circumstances allowing the override of voting recommendations from the proxy adviser.
+A degree of flexibility iswill be required when interpreting the Voting Guidelines to reflect specific company and meeting circumstances, allowing the override of voting recommendations from the proxy adviser.

 Robeco evaluates their proxy voting agent at least annually, on the quality of governance research and the alignment of customised voting recommendations and Border to Coast's Voting Guidelines.
 This review is part of Robeco's control framework and is externally assured.
-Border to Coast also reviews the services provided by Robeco on a regular basis.
+Border to Coast also monitorsreviews the services provided by Robeco monthly, with a six monthly and full annual review.on a regular basis.

 Border to Coast has an active stock lending programme.
 Where stock lending is permissible, lenders of stock do not generally retain any voting rights on lent stock.
 Procedures are in place to enable stock to be recalled prior to a shareholder vote.
-Stock will be recalled ahead of meetings, and lending can also be restricted, when:
+Stock will be recalled ahead of meetings, and lending can also be restricted, when any, or a combination of the following.
+Occur: